History of retail: The 17th–19th centuries

-Savitt has argued that by the eighteenth century, American merchants, who had been operating as importers and exporters, began to specialize in either wholesale or retail roles.
+Savitt has argued that by the eighteenth century, American merchants, who had been operating as importers and exporters, began specialising in wholesale or retail roles.
 They tended not to specialize in particular types of merchandise, often trading as general merchants, selling a diverse range of product types.
 These merchants were concentrated in the larger cities.
 They often provided high levels of credit financing for retail transactions.

 By the late eighteenth century, grand shopping arcades began to emerge across Europe and in the Antipodes.
 A shopping arcade refers to a multiple-vendor space, operating under a covered roof.
 Typically, the roof was constructed of glass to allow for natural light and to reduce the need for candles or electric lighting.
-Some of the earliest examples of shopping arcade appeared in Paris, due to its lack of pavement for pedestrians.
+Some of the earliest examples of shopping arcades appeared in Paris, due to its lack of pavement for pedestrians.
 Retailers, eager to attract window shoppers by providing a shopping environment away from the filthy streets, began to construct rudimentary arcades.
-Opening in 1771, the Coliseé, situated on the Champs Elysee, consisted of three arcades, each with ten shops, all running off a central ballroom.
-For Parisians, the location was seen as too remote and the arcade closed within two years of opening.
-Inspired by the souks of Arabia, the Galerie de Bois, a series of wooden shops linked the ends of the Palais Royal, opened in 1786 and became a central part of Parisian social life.
+Opening in 1771, the Coliseé, situated on the Champs-Élysées, consisted of three arcades, each with ten shops, all running off a central ballroom.
+For Parisians, the location was seen as too remote, and the arcade closed within two years of opening.
+Inspired by the souks of Arabia, the Galerie de Bois, a series of wooden shops linked to the ends of the Palais Royal, opened in 1786 and became a central part of Parisian social life.

 The architect, Bertrand Lemoine, described the period, 1786 to 1935, as l’Ère des passages couverts (the Arcade Era).
-In the European capitals, shopping arcades spread across the continent, reaching their heyday in the early 19th century: the Palais Royal in Paris (opened in 1784); Passage de Feydeau in Paris (opened in 1791) and Passage du Claire in 1799.
+Shopping arcades became popular in European capitals during the early 19th century.
+The Palais Royal in Paris, which opened in 1784, Passage de Feydeau in Paris, which opened in 1791, and Passage du Claire, which opened in 1799, were among the most famous shopping arcades that spread across the continent during this time.
 London's Piccadilly Arcade (opened in 1810); Paris's Passage Colbert (1826) and Milan's Galleria Vittorio Emanuele (1878).
 Designed to attract the genteel middle class, arcade retailers sold luxury goods at relatively high prices.
 However, prices were never a deterrent, as these new arcades came to be the place to shop and to be seen.
-Arcades offered shoppers the promise of an enclosed space away from the chaos that characterised the noisy, dirty streets; a warm, dry space away from the elements, and a safe-haven where people could socialise and spend their leisure time.
-As thousands of glass covered arcades spread across Europe, they became grander and more ornately decorated.
+Arcades offered shoppers the promise of an enclosed space away from the chaos that characterised the noisy, dirty streets; a warm, dry space away from the elements, and a safe haven where people could socialise and spend their leisure time.
+As thousands of glass- covered arcades spread across Europe, they became grander and more ornately decorated.
 By the mid-nineteenth century, they had become prominent centres of fashion and social life.
 Promenading in these arcades became a popular nineteenth-century pass-time for the emerging middle classes.
 The Illustrated Guide to Paris of 1852 summarized the appeal of arcades in the following description: